How we work: a clear cycle from intent to execution

 2. Analyze intent, best practices, and opportunities

-Next, we apply experience.
-We analyze the intended purpose, relevant best practices, benchmarks, and opportunities to simplify, sequence, or de-risk.
+Next, we apply experience to find best practices and opportunities to simplify, sequence, or de-risk.
 We're not copying playbooks - we're adapting them to your context.

 3. Commit to direction (and validate)